PauPerezT/WEBERT/README.rst

 "WEBERT: Word Embedding using BERT"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-WEBERT is a python framework designed to help students in order to compute dynamic and static BERT embeddings using Transformers (https://github.com/huggingface/transformers).
-WEBERT is avalable for english and spanish (multilingual) models, as well as for base and large models.
-It also considered cased and lower-cased cases.
-The sentences are choosen according to the punctuation '.', to form composed sentences.
-If this punctuation is not available in the document, the entire document will be a single sentence.
+WEBERT is a python toolkit designed to help students in order to compute dynamic and static Bidirectional Encoder Representations from Transformers (BERT) embeddings using Transformers (https://github.com/huggingface/transformers).
+WEBERT is avalable for english and spanish (multilingual) models, as well as for base and large models, and  cased and lower-cased cases.
+BETO and SciBERT are also avalaible here.
+BETO is a pretrained BERT model from spanish corpus (https://github.com/dccuchile/beto).SCIBERT is a pre-trained model on english scientific text (https://github.com/allenai/scibert).
 The static features are computed per each neuron based on the mean, standar deviation, kurtosis, skewness, min and max.
 The project is ongoing.

+The code for this project is available at https://github.com/PauPerezT/WEBERT

 From this repository::